 Assessment and Accreditation Council

 The purpose of assessment is to support evidence-driven decision-making and measure knowledge, skills, or abilities against defined competencies or learning outcomes for the improvement of learning.
-At Northwestern, our strategy will be to assess curricular and co-curricular activities in an integrated manner.
-Rather than a centrally controlled and monitored student assessment process, the framework that is developed will be a faculty driven entity that will help the understanding of the assessment efforts that are currently underway across the University.
-The proposed framework does not intend to prescribe one assessment methodology for measuring student learning.
-The framework that will be established by faculty and staff, is intended to provide support for units that are at various stages of assessment and utilize different approaches to assessment.
+At Northwestern, our strategy is to assess curricular and co-curricular activities in an integrated manner.
+Rather than a centrally controlled and monitored student assessment process, the Council is developing a faculty-driven framework to help guide student learning outcomes assessment efforts (curricular and co-curricular) that are currently underway across the University.
+The framework will not prescribe one assessment methodology for measuring student learning.
+Rather, the framework, which is being established by faculty and staff, is intended to provide support for units that are at various stages of assessment and utilize different approaches to assessment.
 The Student Learning Outcomes Assessment Framework will be accessible from this page (with NetID login) once it is complete.

-- Raise awareness and educate faculty and others of assessment processes and outcomes
+- Raising awareness and educate faculty and others of assessment processes and outcomes

-- Develop a current inventory of assessment efforts that summarizes the assessment activities undertaken by the various academic and administrative units at the university
+- Conducting a current inventory of assessment efforts that summarizes the assessment activities undertaken by the various academic and administrative units at the university

-- Develop a set of best practices for assessments based on the inventory results
+- Developing a set of best practices for assessments based on the inventory results

-- Provide a forum for addressing assessment issues facing the University
+- Providing a forum for addressing assessment issues facing the University

-- In support of the measurement of student learning, establishing an assessment vocabulary, implementation processes, and methods for data generation and reporting.
-The vocabulary is intended to provide a baseline of terms.
+- In support of the measurement of student learning, establishing an assessment vocabulary, implementation processes, and methods for data generation and reporting

-- Develop a set of building blocks and best practices, with the appropriate stakeholders, that can be assembled, modified, or shaped to a particular unit’s integrated approach to learning, teaching, and assessment
+- Providing a set of building blocks and best practices, with the appropriate stakeholders, that can be assembled, modified, or shaped to a particular unit’s integrated approach to learning, teaching, and assessment

-- Develop a foundation of terms, processes, and procedures so that all stakeholders involved with the development or consumption of assessment results may operate from a common understanding
+- Establishing a foundation of terms, processes, and procedures so that all stakeholders involved with the development or consumption of assessment results may operate from a common understanding

-- Develop an overarching strategy for developing and implementing the goals of the framework
+- Developing an overarching strategy for developing and implementing the goals of the framework

-- Provide faculty, graduate instructors, and administrators the opportunity to share and/or showcase their assessment initiatives at the class, department/program, school, and/or university levels.
+- Provide faculty, doctoral students, and administrators the opportunity to showcase their assessment initiatives at the class, department/program, school, and/or university levels.

 - Share and highlight teaching & assessment innovations, strategies, practices, and outcomes.